 It is interesting to know that though the book was first published in 1945 and mainly attacked the Stalinism prevailing in then Russia, but it finds enough relevance in contemporary world.
 It rants the power corrupt political system by bringing about similar situations as we face in real world in a fancy symbolism.
 Orwell’s deep mistrust of political power comes shining through in this fable.
 ‘Animal Farm’ is a critical look at anyone who wants to keep us down ‘for our own good’.
 It does not have a happy ending rather it ends with a hair-raising warning to all its readers as to how devastating the state of affairs can be under a totalitarian government.
 It emphasizes on the often quoted Lord Acton’s saying “Power corrupts, but absolute power corrupts absolutely.”

 It is often observed that even the one who has read very less has read at least this book.
 Though most of you would have already read this book but still I will insist read through it again and this time grasp the political satire in its entirety which you might have missed earlier thinking it to be a fairy tale.
 This short novel has a lot to say.

 The writer is a Youth Ki Awaaz reporter.
-A student of Delhi University, she has recently completed her first year in B. Com (H) from SRCC.FLAG THIS POST
+A student of Delhi University, she has recently completed her first year in B. Com (H) from SRCC.REPORT THIS POST